Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Introduction

-The following equality justifies calling $D(u,\tilde{U})$ an ``average case''~\cite[Proposition~21]{montanaro&wolf:proptest}:
+The following equality justifies calling $D(U,\tilde{U})$ an ``average case''~\cite[Proposition~21]{montanaro&wolf:proptest}:

 where the integral is according to Haar measure, and $(2^n+1)/2^n$ is very close to~1 already for small~$n$.
-Hence our test is sensitive to a difference in trace distance in an \emph{average} direction.
-That is of course much weaker than we want, because $U$ and $\tilde{U}$ can have large distance $D^{max}(U,\tilde{U})$, even when the detection probability of Eq.~(\ref{eq:choitestprob}) is exponentially close to~0.
-However, we show that if $U$ and $\tilde{U}$ differ in only one gate on $k=O(1)$ (not necessarily contiguous) qubits, then the $D^{max}$ and $D$ distances are closely related, and one is large iff the other is large.
+Hence our test is sensitive to a difference in trace distance in an \emph{average} direction.\footnote{This formula shows that if $D(U,\tilde{U})$ is lower bounded by a constant, and one chooses $\ket{\phi}$ according to Haar measure (or some 2-design), then with constant probability $D(U\ket{\phi},\tilde{U}\ket{\phi})$ is lower bounded by a (smaller) constant as well.
+This means we can detect differences between two quantum circuits in $D$-norm by comparing the states $U\ket{\phi}$ and $\tilde{U}\ket{\phi}$ for a randomly chosen $\ket{\phi}$.
+This observation was used recently in a circuit-verification scheme under the assumption that one can classically simulate and compare the states $U\ket{\phi}$ and $\tilde{U}\ket{\phi}$~\cite{ABKW:stimuli}.} That is of course much weaker than we want, because $U$ and $\tilde{U}$ can have large distance $D^{max}(U,\tilde{U})$, even when the detection probability of Eq.~(\ref{eq:choitestprob}) is exponentially close to~0.
+However, we show that if $U$ and $\tilde{U}$ differ in only one gate on $k=O(1)$ qubits (in the case where our circuit has some fixed spatial geometry: these qubits need not be contiguous), then the $D^{max}$ and $D$ distances are closely related, and one is large iff the other is large.
 This gives a relatively lightweight procedure to compare two black-box circuits that differ in at most one $k$-qubit gate.
+Note that the procedure does not tell us what or where the erroneous gate is.

 This really concerns one extreme end of the spectrum of possible ways in which a circuit can fail: the relatively simple situation where \emph{one} $k$-qubit gate is significantly wrong (the $k=O(1)$ qubits need not be contiguous, and the $k$-qubit gate that is wrong could be built up from multiple elementary gates, some of which may be wrong), while the other gates in the circuit are essentially perfect.
 The picture we have in mind is analogous to a chip, where bits or qubits are led through a physical circuit, on which each gate has its own location.
 This setting does not really correspond to the current proposals for implementing quantum circuits on superconducting or ion-trap hardware, where typically many of the gates can be slightly faulty, and gradual deterioration is going on all over the place.
 However, our picture could correspond to optical implementations of quantum computers, where the optical set-up implementing a circuit on fly-by photonic qubits has one erroneous location, while everything else works essentially as intended.
 It could also correspond to the situation where we have a classical program driving near-perfect quantum hardware, where the \emph{classical} program has one erroneous instruction somewhere, leading to one gate not doing what it's supposed to do (near-perfect quantum hardware that receives the wrong instructions still fails).